John S. Ransom

 From the outset of his criminal practice, John handled a broad range of white collar defense matters, including federal and state environmental enforcement actions, tax matters, federal food and drug administration proceedings, federal securities law matters, mail and wire fraud actions, criminal investigations and actions under the Racketeer Influenced and Corrupt Organization Act (RICO), as well as more traditional crimes.
 Through the years, John had many high-profile cases, representing Bhagwan Shree Rajneesh, people the government alleged were part of terrorist organizations, and prominent members of Portland’s business community.
 Whether his clients were high profile or low, John provided the same fierce advocacy and steady guidance to everyone he represented.

 In 2017, John received the James M. Burns Federal Practice Award (Criminal), which is awarded to an attorney who demonstrates the highest standard of professionalism in their work as a criminal law practitioner in the United States District Court for the District of Oregon.
-John decided to retire at the end of 2017, but he remains a valued friend and mentor to the attorneys at Boise Matthews.
+John passed away on July 4, 2021.
+He is greatly missed as both a friend and a mentor.

 In 2016, in recognition of the evolution of the firm, Ransom Blackman LLP became Boise Matthews LLP.
+In 2023, it became Boise Matthews Donegan LLP.
 The lessons learned from Marc and John, however, remain strong.
 Marc and John understood that success comes from not only having an in depth understanding of the facts and the law, but from having an equally deep understanding of their client.
 They placed the utmost priority on providing the best possible representation to each client, no matter that client’s circumstances.
-Boise Matthews LLP prides itself on having such outstanding roots.
+Boise Matthews Donegan LLP prides itself on having such outstanding roots.
 We embrace the culture of excellence created by Marc and John, and everyone in the firm works daily to try to live up to their high standards.